bloominstituteoftechnology/Sprint-Challenge-DOM-Javascript/ANSWERS.md

 treats each document like a tree, with each node representing a part of that tree.

 #What is an event?
 An event is just a signal that something has happened.
+Every node within the DOM is capable of generating event signals.
+A few good examples of events are `click`, `mouseover`, and `keydown`.
+Developers take advantage of events by using event listeners which execute specific code should such an event happen.